Not Called Jinx

-Not Called Jinx is an alternative rock band from Berlin, Germany, formed in 2005.
+Not Called Jinx is a German alternative rock band from Berlin, formed in 2005.
 They decided to only write songs with English lyrics due to the sound of the phonetics in the German language.
 The band consists of lead vocalist Kilian Peters, the guitarists and vocalists Eypee Kaamiño and Thomas Kosslick and drummer The Ace.

 In 2010 they played on the Java Rockin'land Festival in Jakarta, Indonesia, which is the largest rock festival in South-East Asia.
-They have also played as a support act for the US pop punk band All Time Low and The Audition.
+They have also played as a support act for the US band All Time Low and The Audition.
 A year later, they toured around 10 countries in Europe together with the Swedish rock band Royal Republic.

 History

-2005 - 2008
+2005–2008

 The band formed in the early summer of 2005 as a fun-project, to be able to join a band contest at school.
 After an unexpected victory, they decided to change their bandmembers to a more competent and skillful manner.
 This is when the four-headed band, Kilian Peters, Adrian Tschoepke, Vincent Petsch and with former bassist Arseny Knaifel began their career in September 2005.

-In the beginning, the genre of the band was considered more to be Pop-Punk.
-The band themselves said they were doing Powerpop.
+In the beginning, the genre of the band was considered more to be pop-punk.
+The band themselves said they were doing power pop.

-In October 2005 they recorded their first EP with the title The Awesome Foursome and shortly after, the EP Sex, Drugs and Powerpop (May 2006) followed.
+In October 2005, they recorded their first EP with the title The Awesome Foursome and shortly after, the EP Sex, Drugs and Powerpop (May 2006) followed.
 Due to the discontent of the band with their own songs and abrupt change in the style of music, both EPs were never released as CDs.
 They used the songs only for online and demo purposes.

 In September 2006, the band recorded their third EP Don't Say Anything with producer Greg Dinunzi and Neil "Harry" Harrison.

 In May 2007, the band recruited 5BUGS guitarist and producer Florian Nowak and recorded their fourth EP, which they named Who Needs Winners Anyway.
-The EP was released on September 15, 2007.
+The EP was released on 15 September 2007.

 2008 was the year when Not Called Jinx played a lot of gigs and festivals.
 Their EP Who Needs Winners Anyway catapulted them into the Myspace-charts.
-In the category "no label" they reached rank 36 in the genre rock, rank 7 in pop punk and rank 1 in the genre emo in Germany.
+In the category "no label" they reached rank 36 in the genre rock, rank 7 in pop-punk and rank 1 in the genre emo in Germany.
 In this year they also won first place in a band contest which allowed them to play at the Open Flair Festival in Eschwege, Germany in front of thousands of people.
 The festival was headlined by The Hives and Die Ärzte.